The Purpose-Driven Life: Meaning, Direction, and Choice

 Why do I feel directionless in life?

-Feeling directionless can occur during life transitions, periods of loss, burnout, uncertainty, or when your current lifestyle no longer aligns with your values.
+Feeling directionless can occur during periods of transition, uncertainty, loss, burnout, or when your current lifestyle no longer reflects your values and aspirations.
+It may be a sign that your life needs renewed reflection, meaning, or direction.

 Does a purpose-driven life make people happier?

-Research suggests that people with a stronger sense of purpose often experience greater wellbeing, resilience, life satisfaction, and psychological health.
+Research suggests that a strong sense of purpose is associated with greater wellbeing, resilience, life satisfaction, and psychological health.
+However, a purpose-driven life is not about constant happiness but about living in a way that feels meaningful and worthwhile.

 How do values help create purpose?